ninedotnine/danso.ca/blog/saga-of-nat.md

 Both thieves were bonked.
 Comically, each fell.
 The path was clear, and the cart escaped.

-But now, Nat is alone, and worse, unarmed.
+But now, Nat is alone, and worse, disarmed.

 ---